confeitaria/inelegant/readme.rst

 The ``installed_module()`` context manager
 ------------------------------------------

-While it is practical to have the module available for importing once it is created, it may lead to confusion in tests.
-If many modules are created, it is feasible that some names may be repeated.
-To avoid any issue, we can use the ``installed_module()`` functions.
+While it may be useful to create a module by itself, many times we want to be able to import them as well.
+In tests, we usually want to make it available for importing only temporarily.
+IN this cases, we can use the ``installed_module()`` functions.
 It receives exactly the same arguments from ``create_module()`` but returns a context manager.
 If given to a ``with`` statement, the module will be available for importing...